patli96/Leetcode---Medium/Tree/Tree_Note.md

 - If the root has a left child, then all values in the left substree are smaller than root.val
 - If the root has a right child, then all values in the right substree are greater than root.val
 - No equal-values nodes
-- Successor: 	he smallest node after the current one.
+- Successor:	smallest node after the current one.
         	One step right, and go left as far as you can.
 2. Complete Binary Tree
 3. Path